whitneyshine/Election_Analysis/README.md

 # Election_Analysis<br><br>

 In this module challenge, I have been asked to help with the election analysis for the State of Colorado and their respected Election Commission.
 I will be using Python Code through Visual Code Studio to assist the analysis, confirmation, and audit of election results since we have ~370K lines of raw data.
-In this election analysis, I will be performing calculations as well as calling data from our election results csv file.
+In this election analysis, I will be performing calculations on as well as calling data from our election results csv file.
 The data consists of a number for the ballot ID, a name for the county, and the candidate who received the vote.  <br><br>

 **Overview of Election Audit**<br><br>